 Lab Research Videos & Seminars

-For the 2022 Animal Behavior Society meeting, our graduate student, Rose Hamilton, made a virtual presentation of her research:
+For the 2022 Animal Behavior Society meeting, our former graduate student, Rose Hamilton, made a virtual presentation of her research:

 "If memory serves: Do multimodal signals affect the working memory of female túngara frogs?"